-- Hollywood Casino Perryville — The poker room at Hollywood is modest in size, with five tables featuring daily tournaments, high hand and bad beat promotions.
+- Hollywood Casino Perryville — The poker room at Hollywood is modest in size, with five tables featuring daily tournaments and jackpots for high hands and bad beats.
 Open daily at 10 a.m. until the last table breaks.

 - Horseshoe Baltimore — The WSOP Poker Room features 22 tables (eight-handed) spreading cash games, daily tournaments, satellites into World Series of Poker events and more.
 There are high hand and aces cracked promotions.
 Open 24/7.

 - Live!
 Casino & Hotel Maryland — The Live!
 Poker Room is the largest in the state, with 50 tables with an eight-handed maximum.
-Cash games are always running, and there are at least two tournaments each day in various formats, including popular “mystery bounty” events.
+Cash games are always running, and there are at least two daily tournaments in various formats, including popular “mystery bounty” events.
 There are multiple high hand promotions as well.
 The casino hosts the Mid Atlantic Poker Open each January.
 Open 24/7.

 - MGM National Harbor — Located on the casino’s second floor, the poker room currently has 37 tables, although it can add more up to 45.
-Like other Maryland rooms, tables play eight-handed and feature both cash games and daily tournaments Saturday through Wednesday.
-Promotions include high hand jackpots, lucky tables (in which players at random tables win cash prizes), and let it ride (another high hand promotion with an option to accept the current jackpot or take a chance to win the following session’s jackpot as well).
+Like other Maryland rooms, tables play eight-handed and feature cash games and daily tournaments Saturday through Wednesday.
+Promotions include high-hand jackpots, lucky tables (in which players at random tables win cash prizes), and Let it Ride (another high-hand promotion with an option to accept the current jackpot or take a chance to win the following session’s jackpot as well).
 The casino hosts the Potomac Winter Poker Open in January each year.
 Open 24/7.